 More important than the railways' average car cycle, is the average loaded transit time.
 This measure focuses on the amount of time taken in moving grain from a country elevator to a port terminal for unloading.
-As with car cycles at large, the railways' loaded transit time rose progressively in the first and second quarters, with the year-to-date average increasing by 7.9%, to 6.5 days from 6.0 days a year earlier.
+As with car cycles at large, the railways' loaded transit time rose noticeably in each of the crop year's first three quarters, with the year-todate average increasing 7.5%, to 6.0 days from 5.6 days a year earlier.

 Of more concern to grain shippers, however, is the consistency of the service they receive from the railways.
-To this end, the GMP now looks at the coefficient of variation in an effort to better gauge that consistency.
-Notwithstanding an increase in the average loaded transit time, the variability in the underlying distributions actually narrowed slightly, with the overall coefficient falling to 32.2% from 33.4%.24 However, this improvement proved insignificant given the high degree of variability already in evidence.
-[Table 5B-4]
+To this end, the GMP looks at the coefficient of variation in an effort to gauge that consistency.
+With the coefficient having increased to 32.0% from 31.7%, there was little material change in the consistency of the service provided over the course of the first nine months of the crop year.30 [Table 5B-4]